 Northwest California coastal waters...

-Small Craft Advisory until 3 am PST Thursday for pzz450.
+Small Craft Advisory until 9 am PDT this morning for pzz455.

 Visit US at http://www.Weather.Gov/Eureka